mindspore-ai/docs/tutorials/lite/source_en/use/build.md

     mindspore-lite-{version}-inference-linux-x64
     ├── inference
     │   ├── include  # Header files of inference framework
-    │   ├── lib      # Inference framework library
+    │   └── lib      # Inference framework library
+    │       ├── libminddata-lite.so     # The files of image processing dynamic library
-    │   │   ├── libmindspore-lite.a     # Static library of infernece framework in MindSpore Lite
+    │       ├── libmindspore-lite.a     # Static library of infernece framework in MindSpore Lite
-    │   │   └── libmindspore-lite.so    # Dynamic library of infernece framework in MindSpore Lite
+    │       └── libmindspore-lite.so    # Dynamic library of infernece framework in MindSpore Lite
-    │   └── minddata # Image processing dynamic library
-    │       ├── include
-    │       └── lib
-    │           └── libminddata-lite.so # The files of image processing dynamic library
     └── tools
         ├── benchmark # Benchmarking tool
         │   └── benchmark # Executable program